Polyhedral divisors and torus actions of complexity one over arbitrary fields: Introduction

 - This description holds as well for an important class of multigraded algebras over Dedekind domains, see Theorem $2.5$.

 - We study how the algebra associated to a polyhedral divisor changes when we extend the scalars, see $2.12$ and $3.9$.

-- As another application, we provide a combinatorial description of affine $\mathbf{G}$-varieties of complexity one, where $\mathbf{G}$ is a (non-nescessary split) torus over $\mathbf{k}$, by using elementary facts on Galois descent.
-This class of affine $\mathbf{G}$-varieties are classifyed via a new combinatorial object, which we call a (Galois) invariant polyhedral divisor, see Theorem $5.10$.
+- As another application, we provide a combinatorial description of affine $\mathbf{G}$-varieties of complexity one, where $\mathbf{G}$ is a (not necessarily split) torus over $k$, by using elementary facts on Galois descent.
+This class of affine $\mathbf{G}$-varieties is classified via a new combinatorial object, which we call a (Galois) invariant polyhedral divisor, see Theorem $5.10$.